 A tuition refund will be granted after written request for withdrawal from a course within 30 days of enrollment.
 This request must be in writing, and may be sent by fax, email, or U.S. mail.
 All requests will receive written responses.
 Refunds will be the amount of tuition, less a $25.00 processing charge.
 Allow four to six weeks for refund checks.
 No refunds are granted after 30 days.

-There are minimum computer and software requirements for taking online classes at UF. e-Learning Services provides the following guidelines regarding browsers and internet connection,
+There are minimum computer and software requirements for taking online classes at UF.
+The e-Learning Services provide the following guidelines regarding browsers and internet connection.